60-day money-back on any purchase

 1. Get a Lesson to Get You Started (From Humans or Technology)

-Achieving consistency in your swing, the putting stroke, ball flight, distance, and score requires significant practice.
+Achieving consistency in your swing, the putting stroke, ball flight, distance, and score requires quite a bit of practice.

 If you are still new to the game, I recommend hiring the services of an instructor for at least two or three lessons.
 A professional will examine your grip setup, swing path, clubface position at impact, rotation, and angle of attack.